Alberni Clayoquot

 26-40

-Adults in their late twenties to forties are often completing post-secondary education, attempting to advance or begin careers, purchase property or start a family.
+Adults in their late twenties to forties are often completing post-secondary education, attempting to advance or begin careers, purchasing property, or starting a family.

 • Access to basic needs – housing, food, health services, transportation